eclipse-4diac/4diac-website-hugo/content/download/_index.md

 {{< rel_list file="prev_releases" >}}

-### Pre-Eclipse Releases
+### Releases Published before 2018

-We are not providing binaries for our pre-eclipse releases.
+We are not providing binaries for releases done before 2018.
 However the tagged source code is still available at [Eclipse 4diac's Sourceforge page](https://sourceforge.net/projects/fordiac).